Titan Mare Explorer: Surface conditions

 Models suggested that waves on Ligeia Mare do not normally exceed 0.2 m during the intended season of the TiME mission and occasionally might reach just over 0.5 m in the course of a few months.
 Simulations were performed to evaluate the capsule's response to the waves and possible beaching on the shore.
-The capsule is expected to drift on the surface of the sea at 0.1 m/s, pushed by currents and wind with typical speeds of 0.5 m/s, and not exceeding 1.3 m/s (4.2 feet/second).
+The capsule is expected to drift on the surface of the sea at 0.1 m/s, pushed by currents and wind with typical speeds of 0.5 m/s, and not exceeding 1.3 m/s.
 The probe would not be equipped with propulsion, and while its motion cannot be controlled, knowledge of its successive locations could be used to optimize scientific return, such as lake depth, temperature variations and shore imaging.
 Some proposed location techniques are measurement of Doppler shift, Sun height measurement, and Very Long Baseline Interferometry.

 Potential habitability

 The chance to discover a form of life with a different biochemistry than Earth has led some researchers to consider Titan the most important world on which to search for extraterrestrial life.
 A few scientists hypothesize that if the hydrocarbon chemistry on Titan crossed the threshold from inanimate matter to some form of life, it would be difficult to detect.
 Moreover, because Titan is so cold, the amount of energy available for building complex biochemical structures is limited, and any water-based life would freeze without a heat source.
 However, some scientists have suggested that hypothetical life forms may be able to exist in a methane-based solvent.
 Ellen Stofan, TiME's Principal Investigator, thinks that life as we know it is not viable in Titan's seas, but stated that "there will be chemistry in the seas that may give us insight into how organic systems progress toward life."